zcw2/code-of-conduct/code-of-conduct.md

 ## Thanks

-This code of conduct is based on the [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) from the [TODOGroup](http://todogroup.org).
+This code of conduct is based on the [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) from the [TODOGroup](http://todogroup.org), as well as the [TwitterOSS Code of Conduct](https://github.com/twitter/code-of-conduct).

 We are thankful for their work and all the communities who have paved the way with code of conducts.